carpentries-incubator/intro-to-modern-fortran/episodes/01-trivial-program.md

 Now all variable names must be declared explicitly before they are referenced.

 The only executable line in this program is the `print` statement.
-We will cover IO (Input/Output) in a later episode.
+We will cover I/O (Input/Output) in a later episode.
 For now, know that `print *,` will print what follows to standard output when the program runs.
 In this case, it will print the string `Hello world!` to our terminal.